home

 Website: https://mhertz.cargo.site

-I first learnt of Mathilde Hertz’s existence when coming across one of her designs while looking into pollinators and in particular bees.
-I was immediately struck by the graphic quality of the design.
-Intrigued and curious to see if there were more, I stumbled upon a paper by Regina Kressley & Siegfried Jaeger, ‘Rediscovering a Missing Link: The Sensory Physiologist and Comparative Psychologist Mathilde Hertz (1891-1975) Siegfried Jaeger (2003).’, one of the few resources on Mathilde Hertz that are out there.
+I first learnt of Mathilde Hertz when I came across some examples of shapes she had used in her experiments.
+I was immediately struck by the graphic quality of the shapes.
+Intrigued and curious to see if there were more examples, I stumbled upon a paper by Regina Kressley & Siegfried Jaeger, ‘Rediscovering a Missing Link: The Sensory Physiologist and Comparative Psychologist Mathilde Hertz (1891-1975) Siegfried Jaeger (2003).’.
 After reading the paper I became fascinated not only by her life and story but also by the titles of her articles.
 A complete list of her works was cited at the end of the paper.
-As an animal psychologist, her research covered a wide range of animal subjects, and the titles of her articles had something of a poetic and unusual tone to them which immediately captured my imagination.
+As an animal psychologist, her research covered a wide range of animal species, and the titles of her articles had something of a poetic and unusual tone to them which immediately captured my imagination.
 Titles such as ‘A training of bees to water’ and ‘Disappointment and Expectations in Hermit Crabs.’
 I quickly decided to start working on a visual representation of her bibliography, thinking about how best to represent her body of work and bring those titles to life.

 back to top